A Learning Institution for Patient- and Family-Centered Care

 Wake Forest Baptist also operates three urgent care centers; the emergency departments at more than a dozen community hospitals; maternal-fetal, and neonatal units; freestanding dialysis, imaging and endoscopy facilities; and, with our Wake Forest Health Network community practices, more than 232 primary and specialty clinics.

 Wake Forest School of Medicine, one of the nation’s best and most selective medical schools, offers M.D., physician assistant, nurse anesthesia, doctor of nursing practice, residency, fellowship and graduate degree programs.
 It also is a leading research center in the fields of aging and cognition, addiction, cancer, heart and vascular, diabetes, metabolism and obesity, neurosciences, public health sciences and regenerative medicine.
 The School of Medicine ranks in the top half among its national peers in funding from the National Institutes of Health.

 Innovation Quarter Wake Forest Baptist, along with its development partner, Wexford Science + Technology, created the perfect environment for our pioneering education, research and discovery engine: Innovation Quarter.

 Located in downtown Winston-Salem, Innovation Quarter comprises approximately 2 million square feet of office, laboratory and educational space - much of it in converted tobacco factories and warehouses - on its 300-plus acres.

 Innovation Quarter is home to Wake Forest School of Medicine and its discovery commercialization enterprise, Wake Forest Innovations.
-In addition to the School of Medicine, four other academic institutions have a presence in Innovation Quarter: Wake Forest University, Winston-Salem State University, Forsyth Technical Community College and University of North Carolina School of the Arts.
+In addition to the School of Medicine, five other academic institutions have a presence in Innovation Quarter.